oliveira1975/MyChallengeTD/README.md

     Comment: all browser drives are into the folder DRIVERS.

--Copy the content from POM.xlm file and past in into your POM file, in order to Cucumber recognize all .feature files.
+-Copy the content from POM.xlm file and past it into your POM file, in order to Cucumber recognize all .feature files.